There are a number of spaces at Adamstown Uniting Church that are available to rent for arts and community events.

 An invoice will be sent with banking details.
 Payments can also be made by cash, cheque or credit card.

 Yes, all groups hiring our venue must be insured.
 Purchasing public liability insurance may be available for some community groups and individuals (non-business).
-Hunter Professional Arts can provide public liability insurance for $25.
+Hunter Professional Arts can provide public liability insurance for a reasonable fee.
 This includes a certificate of currency and covers Australia wide.
 Contact 4948 8599 for more information & eligibility.

 No, all equipment must be taken with you.

 Yes, some sound equipment is included – check the user agreement for details.
 Any extra set up may incur a fee.

 Please direct booking enquiries to the Church Office (details at top of page).